Testing Many Restrictions Under Heteroskedasticity: Introduction

+We instead take another route and utilize information for estimation of error variances in the whole sample.
+In order to remove the dependence among individual estimates, we appeal to leave-three-out estimation instead of sample splitting.
+Importantly, leave-three-out estimation places much fewer restrictions on the number of regressors than sample splitting, exploits available sample information more efficiently, and does not require a researcher to choose a way to split the sample.
+Additionally, the robustified version of the LO test using the F-bar distribution enables asymptotic size control uniformly in the number of restrictions.}

+We provide a theoretical study of the power properties under local and global alternatives.
 Under local alternatives, the asymptotic power curve of the proposed LO test is parallel to that of the exact F test when the latter is valid, e.g., under homoskedastic normal errors.
 While the curves are parallel, the LO test tends to have power somewhat below the exact F test.
 This loss in power stems from the estimation of individual error variances and can be viewed as a cost of using a test that is robust to general heteroskedasticity.
 This cost is largely monotone in the number of tested restrictions and disappears when the number of restrictions is small relative to sample size.

-Using a simulation study, we document that the LO test delivers a nearly exact size control in samples as small as $100$ observations in both homoskedastic and heteroskedastic environments.
+We also conduct a simulation study that documents excellent performance of the LO test in small and moderately sized samples.
+We document that the LO test delivers nearly exact size control in samples as small as $100$ observations in both homoskedastic and heteroskedastic environments.
 On the other hand, conventional tools such as the Wald test and the exact F test can exhibit severe size distortions and reject a true null with near certainty for some configurations.
 These findings are documented using two simulation settings: one with continuous regressors only, and one with a mix of both continuous and discrete regressors.
 In the latter setting, roughly $7\%$ of observations cause a full rank failure when leaving up to three observations out, but the proposed test shows almost no conservatism even in this adverse environment.
 When both the LO and exact F tests are valid, the simulations document a power loss that varies between being negligible and up to roughly $15$ percentage points, depending on the type of deviation from the null and sample size.
 For many applications, this range of power losses is a small cost to incur for being robust to heteroskedasticity.